173TECH/sayn_project_example_simple_etl/readme.md

 * rename the `settings_sample.yaml` file to `settings.yaml`.
 * install the project dependencies by running the `pip install -r requirements.txt` command from the root of the project folder.
-* Run all SAYN commands from the root of the project folder.
+* run all SAYN commands from the root of the project folder.

 ## Running The Project With PostgreSQL